lfades/next-with-apollo/README.md

 })(App);
 ```

-It's recommended that you add Apollo in every page instead if you have pages that don't need Apollo.
+It's better to add Apollo in every page instead if you have pages that don't need Apollo.

-If you add the `getDataFromTree` config, it will turn all your pages into lambdas and disable [Automatic Static Optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization).
+If you add the `getDataFromTree` config, it will turn all pages into lambdas and disable [Automatic Static Optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization).